bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ## Location-enabled payload

 ### Stable identifiers
-Rotating the resolvable and private address of the location-enabled payload, as described in {{resolvable-private-address}}, balances the risk of nefarious stable identifier tracking with the need for unwanted tracking detection.
+Rotating the address of the location-enabled payload, as described in {{rotating-address}}, balances the risk of nefarious stable identifier tracking with the need for unwanted tracking detection.
 If the address were permanently static, then the accessory would become infinitely trackable for the life of its power source.
 By requiring rotation, this reduces the risk of a malicious actor having the ability to piece together long stretches of longitudinal data on the whereabouts of an accessory.